predicatemike/predigame-zombie/README.md

 ```

 ## State Management
 Upon completion of a level, the game will write two state files.
-These files can be deleted to reset state:
+These files can be deleted to reset state.
 - `player.pg` - consists of player energy, wealth, and inventory.
 - `stats.pg` - consists of key game metrics:
 	- Number of levels completed